-e) A player who takes his stance behind center as a T-formation quarterback is not an eligible receiver unless, before the ball is snapped, he legally moves to a position at least one yard behind the line of scrimmage or on the end of the line, and is stationary in that position for at least one second before the snap.
+(e) A player who takes his stance behind center as a T-formation quarterback is not an eligible receiver unless, before the ball is snapped, he legally moves to a position at least one yard behind the line of scrimmage or on the end of the line, and is stationary in that position for at least one second before the snap.

-Note: If he leaves his position behind the center and does not receive the snap, it is an illegal shift unless he has been stationary for at least one second prior to the snap, or before a second player goes in motion.
+Note: If he leaves his position behind the center and does not receive the snap, it is Illegal Motion unless he has been stationary for at least one full second prior to the snap.

-Article 7 Legal Touching.
+ARTICLE 7.
+LEGAL TOUCHING.
 A forward pass (legal or illegal) thrown from behind the line may be touched by any eligible player.
 A pass in flight may be tipped, batted, or deflected in any direction by any eligible player at any time, including such a pass in the end zone.
-See 12-4-2.

-Article 8 Illegal Touching of a Forward Pass.
-It is a foul for illegal touching if a forward pass (legal or illegal), thrown from behind the line of scrimmage:
+ARTICLE 8.
+ILLEGAL TOUCHING OF A FORWARD PASS.
+It is a foul for illegal touching if a forward pass (legal or illegal) thrown from behind the line of scrimmage: